Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Discussion

 \section{Discussion}

-Based on our analysis of the Ca(BH$_4$)$_2$|THF electrolyte and its interfacial speciation, we can propose the following phenomenology that may explain existing observation and provide guidance and interpretation of future characterization efforts.
+Based on our analysis of the Ca(BH$_4$)$_2|$THF electrolyte and its interfacial speciation, we can propose the following phenomenology that may explain existing observation and provide guidance and interpretation of future characterization efforts.

-First and foremost, the solvent, THF, and its strong solvation and interfacial layering dictate much of what we have observed.
-The strong solvation of the dication essentially prevents it from taking part in electrochemistry.
-And the monocation requires a threshold negative bias to begin to dominate as an interfacial species, albeit confined to the intermediate density layer (IDL), 7-10~\AA{} from the electrode surface.
-The dense solvent layer (DL) is only sparsely populated with solvated or partially solvated species.

-That negative bias can begin to drive the interfacial population of charged species significantly above that present in the bulk indicates that this poor electrolyte is ``activated'' upon charging.
+First and foremost, competition between the solvent, THF, and the anions, BH$_4^-$, for coordination of the dication, Ca$^{2+}$ leads to an electrolyte dominated by neutral species, mostly monomers, Ca(BH$_4$)$_2$, with an increasing prevalence of neutral dimers, Ca$_2$(BH$_4$)$_4$, with increasing concentration.
+The formation of charged species is facilitated by disproportionation of dimers rather than the more thermodynamically expensive direct dissociation of neutral monomers.

+Strong solvent layering defines two interfacial regions within the first nanometer of the electrolyte: a dense layer inside 6~\AA{} and an intermediate density layer, from 7--10~\AA{}.
+These layers present mildly attractive or repulsive thermodynamic potentials that modulate the interfacial population of all species relative to the bulk electrolyte, even in the absence of electrode biasing.
+With increasing concentration, we see enhancements in the populations of various species in these interfacial zones, which has important consequences both for the availability of these species for electrochemical processes (the monocation CaBH$_4^+$) and their replenishment (via dimer disproportionation).

+Overall, this is a poor electrolyte, with very low concentrations of charged species in bulk solution.
+However, it is ``activated'' at biased electrodes within this narrow interfacial region, wherein large relative populations of charged species emerge, especially with increasing concentration.
 Therefore, meaningful characterization of the electrochemical activity of this electrolyte requires operando measurements that are sensitive to within a nanometer of the interface.
 The rich isomer subpopulations with distinct orientations in the IDL make it an excellent playground for interfacially-sensitive, polarization-dependent spectroscopies that can capture these differences.
-Furthermore, the bias-dependence switch in local population from oriented dimers to monocations should be observable with chemically-sensitive vibrational\cite{Lu2019, Yang2022, He2022} and electronic probes.\cite{velasco2014, Wu2018, Prabhakaran2023}
+Furthermore, the bias-dependent switch in local population from oriented dimers to monocations should be observable with chemically-sensitive vibrational~\cite{Lu2019, Yang2022, He2022} and electronic probes.~\cite{velasco2014, Wu2018, Prabhakaran2023}